 The training grant can be granted to legal persons governed by private law, sole proprietors who operate as employers and local government authorities.

-The training must constitute at least 80 academic hours and it can last for a maximum period of one year.
+Employer can plan different trainings as a whole for employee’s training plan which must last at least 80 academical hours in total and up to one year.
+Application for each training must be applied separately.
 A signed application for the grant must be submitted before the beginning of training.

 The person signing the application must be a member of the management board or an authorised individual.
 In the case of the latter, a copy of their authorisation document (which does not need to be notarised) must be appended to the application.

 In order to train employees, the employer can choose a training programme that complies with the Adult Education Act or compile a suitable training programme in cooperation with a training institution.
 The training programme must comply with the Continuing Education Standard and the participants receive a certificate or notice at the end of training.

 The decision to pay the training grant will be made by an evaluation committee based on the application.

 The training grant compensates the employer's